A belated happy birthday to Ottavio Bottecchia, who was born on August 1, 1894, and died on June 15, 1927.

 Bottecchia is best remembered for being the first Italian rider to win Tour de France, along with a death that continues to remain shrouded in mystery.

-Growing up in stifling poverty, Bottechia became a mason before joining the Italian army in World War One, becoming a member of Bersaglieri Corps, fighting as a cycling soldier.
+Growing up in stifling poverty, Bottechia became a mason before joining the Italian army during World War One, later becoming a member of cycling soldiers brigade called the Bersaglieri Corps.

 For four years he ferried messages and supplies on the Austrian front with a special folding bicycle, contracting such illnesses as malaria while also evading capture on several occasions during his service.

 Bottecchia also endured a gas attack during the battle of Caporetto, while providing cover-fire for retreating forces.

 Additionally, he was captured near Sequals, but managed to escape while being marched into captivity at night.

 After returning to the Italian lines, he twice conducted reconnaissance sorties into Austrian-held areas, which by now included his home region of Colle Umberto, later earning him a bronze medal for valor.

 After the hostilities subsided, Bottecchia moved to France in 1919 to work as a builder, which later led to insinuations that he was not Italian, slurs that were compounded by his strong regional dialect.